wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 query
 ^^^^^

-Filters the events that Wazuh will process by using an XPATH query following the event schema.
+Filter ``eventchannel`` events that Wazuh will process by using an *XPATH* query following the event schema.

-Only compatible with ``eventchannel`` log format.

 Example: